 Jetset Getset (JSGS) is a dynamic country music group comprised of mostly teenagers, but don’t let their ages fool you.
 Their upbeat songs have meaningful lyrics and the musicians play as well as most others twice their age.

-The members of Jetset Getset are: singers Tori Little, Avery Eliason and Sadie Loveland, and musicians Jason Owens (lead guitar), Justen Jette (rhythm guitar), Paul Kelley (bass), Gillian Bowman (drums/percussion), and Terry Ranck (keyboards), the only adult who performs with Jetset Getset on a regular basis.
+Jetset Getset is comprised of Tori Little (vocals), Avery Eliason (vocals), Jason Owens (lead guitar), Justen Jette (rhythm guitar), Paul Kelley (bass), Gillian Bowman (drums/percussion), and Terry Ranck (keyboards), the only adult who performs with the band on a regular basis.

 Based in Dearborn County, Indiana, Jetset Getset began in 2011 when music teacher-turned-manager Kelli Jette decided to assemble a young group to perform at local festivals, mostly for fun.
-Soon, the group was venturing farther from home, as far south as Virginia and Tennessee and as far north as Minnesota, entertaining audiences with their pitch-perfect harmonies and precisely choreographed stage moves.
+Soon, they were venturing farther from home, as far south as Virginia and Tennessee and as far north as Minnesota, entertaining audiences with their pitch-perfect harmonies and precisely choreographed stage moves.

 In the spring of 2012, JSGS was performing their signature song “Indiana Baby” on the nationally syndicated “Shotgun Red Variety Show” on Nashville’s RFD-TV network, when retired country music producer and radio legend Jack Gale happened to see them.
 Impressed with the group’s harmonies, Gale contacted Jette and asked if JSGS would be interested in signing a recording contract.
 After conferring with the group’s parents, Jette said yes.
 Gale came out of retirement and reactivated his company, Playback Records, in Nashville.